 University of Colorado, Boulder – BME, BM

 Dr. Jared Chase came to Nazareth College in 2012.
-At Nazareth College Dr. Chase directs the concert band, teaches courses in conducting and brass methods, and coordinates the instrumental department.
+At Nazareth College Dr. Chase directs the wind symphony, teaches courses in conducting and brass methods, coordinates the instrumental department and performs in the Wilmot Brass Quintet.
 Before coming to Nazareth, Dr. Chase was the Director of Bands and Chair of the Department of Music at Bethany College in Lindsborg, Kansas where he directed the Symphonic Band, Jazz Ensemble, Brass Ensemble, Pep Band and taught trumpet as well as courses in instrumental music and conducting.